governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-you-can-now-build-capability-from-within.md

 AI changes that equation.

-## This makes internal capability building much cheaper
+## This makes internal capability building dramatically cheaper

-Once attention becomes more scalable, many capabilities that used to be too expensive or too coordination-heavy to build start becoming realistic.
+Once attention becomes more scalable, many capabilities that used to be too expensive, too slow, or too coordination-heavy to build start becoming realistic.

 The organisation can begin to: